pipecat-ai/pipecat-ai.github.io/docs/deploying-your-bot/02-basic.md

 ## Bot Runner

+HTTP service, providing a gateway for spawning bots:

 ![Basic pipeline image](assets/deployment-1.png)

 The anatomy of a bot runner service is arbitrary and dependant on your use-case, but at very least will have a method that spawns a new bot agent, for example: